 - have substantial experimental research experience, most lilely in the form of an experimental BSc thesis

 - want to enter a doctoral thesis research project as quickly as possible without omitting the MSc degree

 - are willing and able to take a high work load

 - want to study in a highly international class of peers with English as the teaching language

-- are keen on working in a highly interdisciplinary environment
+- are keen on working in a highly interdisciplinary and diverse environment

 The Study Program